← All posts

 Pricing: From $200/month per tenant + per-message consumption costs

-Azure AI Foundry (formerly Azure AI Studio) is Microsoft's platform for professional developers building production-grade AI applications.
+Microsoft Foundry (formerly Azure AI Foundry) is Microsoft's platform for professional developers building production-grade AI applications.
 Where Copilot Studio handles the "last mile" of deployment, Foundry handles the engineering: model selection, fine-tuning, evaluation, RAG pipelines, and integration with enterprise data.

 It gives development teams access to a broad model catalogue — including Azure OpenAI (GPT-4o, o3), Meta Llama, Mistral and others — through a unified API.
 Crucially, it pairs model access with tooling for responsible AI: evaluation frameworks, content safety filters, prompt flow orchestration and monitoring.